Our Guest: Brandon, from The Body Logic

 If your calorie intake is insufficient or hypocaloric (low calorie) during your eating window you’re going to run into problems and set alarms off in the body.

-Remember fasting is the control you’re placing on your diet most people use calories as a control but you don’t really do that with intermittent fasting, doing both would be detrimental.
+Remember fasting is the control you’re placing on your diet most people use calories as a control but you don’t really do that with intermittent diet, doing both would be detrimental.

-There are several transition phases the body goes through while intermittent fasting that may or may not happen and in varying intensities depending on the person.
+There are several transition phases the body goes through while intermittent diet that may or may not happen and in varying intensities depending on the person.

 The one to focus on the most is in the acute sense from the abrupt change in behavior, this takes place usually in the first 72 hours.